Prompting is Everything: The One Skill You Need to Master AI

 • A skill.md file is a prompt

-Almost all of the fancy things you see engineers and YouTubers doing is because we wrote a prompt.
-Very typically we write our prompts in Markdown files because they're nice and easy to read and organize.
+Almost all of the fancy things you see engineers and YouTubers doing exist because we wrote a prompt.
+Typically we write our prompts in Markdown files because they're easy to read and organize.

-But have you ever really stopped to think about how important the prompt is?
+Have you actually stopped to think about how important the prompt is?
 It drives everything we do.

-Good prompting, bad prompting—all of that is a skill you develop over time.
-You probably learned how to code: you got into the language, the syntax.
-You learned some styles, some architectural patterns, some best practices and conventions on how to write code.
+Good prompting, bad prompting.
+All of it is a skill you develop over time.
+You probably learned how to code.
+You got into the language, the syntax.
+You learned some styles, some architectural patterns, some best practices and conventions for writing code.

 • How to ask for things